merely-useful/py-rse/DESIGN.md

 ## Configuration Entries

-The top half of `./_config.yml` should look like this:
+`./site.yml` should look like this:

 ```
 # Display.